dhjsh88/fpga-fc-accelerator/results/timing_baseline.md

 ![Current implementation: WNS +0.020 ns, 0 failing endpoints](../docs/images/timing_marginal_pass.png)

-+0.020 ns of slack on a 10 ns clock is 0.2% margin and reflects place-and-route variability at a borderline constraint — not closure.
+The run technically meets timing, but +0.020 ns on a 10 ns clock is 0.2% margin, reflecting place-and-route variability at a borderline constraint — too little to regard the design as robustly closed.
 The architectural fix in section 3 remains the real answer.

 ## 4.5 Tool-level closure (deliberate, reproducible)